 However, with no Scriptural support, this can only be supposition.

 Apparently, messengers had met Jesus on the outskirts of Bethany and informed Him that Lazarus had died four days earlier; which confirms

 Jesus' statement to His disciples, that Lazarus was

 Martha went to meet Him, and their conversation is considered to be the most theological of the entire incident.

 Verses 21-22: "Martha said to Jesus, "Lord, if you had been here, my brother would not have died.
 But even now I know that whatever you ask from God, God will give you."

-In verse 21, "Martha shows very deep faith and saying that Jesus could have prevented Lazarus death, but an even deeper faith and understanding in verse 22, when she said "but even now, I know that whatever you ask from God, God will give you."
+However, she demonstrates an even deeper faith, when she said, "But even now, I know that whatever you ask from God, God will give you."